Archive for dream pop

 Willie Simpson, Memory Lane

-NEW UPDATE: Andrew and I tweaked the song.
+Originally Published May 8, 2011: Andrew and I tweaked the song.
 He redid his solo to make it more tuneful, and I redid the chorus to achieve a similar effect.
 I’d love for everyone to hear it!

 I woke up at 5 am on Saturday Morning and made this, my newest song, Memory Lane.
 Well, to be honest, I had written most of the song last fall, but it wasn’t till this past weekend when I figured out how to record it.
 Conceptually, I was very much inspired by the Penny Lane/Strawberry Fields single.
 But unlike those songs, this one is more universal, and less personal.
 The version I present to you is mostly finished.
 I might tweak the drums or add a little more guitar color in a future version, but its basically done.
 I hope you enjoy it.
-Its also available to stream on MySpace site (link on the side of the page.)

 Memory Lane featuring Andrew Lee on lead guitar.